Who is required to pay the tax?

 By ordinance, the City may seek principal, interest, and penalties for the current tax year and the prior seven tax years.
 After the delinquent date each year interest and penalties accrue on all outstanding tax liabilities.
 The interest rate is re-calculated annually to reflect the average Federal short-term rate plus 3 percentage points.
 For 2011-2014, interest accrues at a rate of 0.3% per month.
 The 2010 rate was 0.4% per month, the 2009 rate was 0.5% per month, the 2008 rate was 0.7% per month, the 2007 rate was 0.7% per month.
 The penalty amount is graduated, beginning in the first month at 5% and increases to 40% after the fourth month of delinquency.
 Taxpayers may request a waiver of the penalty amount as long as the request is in writing and the principal tax and interest amounts due are paid.
 Written requests for a waiver of the penalty will be considered on a case-by-case basis.

 Can I pay in installments?

 Yes, if your total tax liability is $1,000 or more send the completed application with a formal letter requesting to pay the liability in installments and it will be referred to the Billing Unit.
 (Please note that your total liability will include the sum of principal, interest and penalty owed.)

 How much will it cost?

 Go to http://finance.lacity.org/content/NewBusinessTaxRates.htm for a full listing of all categories.

 When do I have to file a renewal?

 The business tax renewal filing is due on January 1st and delinquent on the first business day of March.
-The amount of business tax due is based on your gross receipts generated during the previous reporting period, subject to applicable reductions under City Clerk Rulings.
+The amount of business tax due is based on your gross receipts generated during the previous year, subject to applicable reductions under City Clerk Rulings.

 If I obtain the TRC or exemption, will my business then be legal?